12 Changes You Should Make To Be Happier At Work

 Can you see your work as a calling?
 Perhaps it might help to view it as serving other people, and making their lives better.

-11. Track your progress.
+11. Track your progress

 If you’re like many people, you remember the negative far more than the positive.
 That’s how we forget the good things we’ve achieved and the hard work that has paid off.
 Instead, we remember the details of our failures.

 Track the progress you make toward goals.
-Write it down or acknowledge it in some way so that, when you feel like you aren’t accomplishing anything, you can go back and see that you are.
+Write it down or acknowledge it in some way so that, when you feel like you’re not accomplishing anything, you can go back and see that you are.
 This is particularly important for large projects, which take much time to complete.
 Without breaking it up into small, achievable parts you can track, it will feel like you’re not making any headway.

-12. End your day on a positive note.
+12. End your day on a positive note

 Just as you started your day in a positive way, you should end it.
 Think about what you’ve done.
 Think and jot down what you will do tomorrow to help start tomorrow on good footing.
 Find things you are thankful for.